Bartholomew the Apostle: Veneration

 The Armenian Apostolic Church honours Saint Bartholomew and Saint Thaddeus as its patron saints.

 The Eastern Orthodox Church venerates Bartholomew on June 11.
 Bartholomew is also venerated on August 25 in commemoration of the transfer of Bartholomew's relics.
 He is also venerated as one of the twelve apostles on June 30.

 In the Synaxarium of the Coptic Orthodox Church of Alexandria, Bartholomew's martyrdom is commemorated on the first day of the Coptic calendar (i.e., the first day of the month of Thout), which currently falls on 11 September (corresponding to 29 August in the Julian calendar).

-Hence, the Russian Orthodox Eparchy of Baku and Azerbaijan and Catholic Prefecture of Azerbaijan honour Saint Bartholomew as the Patron Saint of Azerbaijan and regard him as the bringer of Christianity to the region of Caucasian Albania, modern-day Azerbaijan.
-The feast day of the Apostle is solemnly celebrated there on 24 August by the Christian laity and the Church officials alike.

 In the current Roman General Calendar Saint Bartholomew's feast occurs on 24 August.

 Bartholomew the Apostle is remembered in the Church of England and all other Anglican churches with a Festival on 24 August.